mattvalleycodes/jullabunoo/README.md

 ## Application Design

-Jullabunoo is build on top of one of React's most powerful features to day, composition.
+Jullabunoo is build on top of one of React composition model.
 Routing, Data Fetching, Data Transformation and UI renderings are all done using composition.